Extensions & Integrations

 // Apostrophe configuration for the dashboard site.

-// that represents each of the individual sites beyond
+// each of the individual sites beyond

 // the dashboard.